hueseyincelik/hololive/README.md

 For a typical $2048\text{px} \times 2048\text{px}$ image, the average reconstruction time $t_{rec}$ ranges from approximately $45\text{ms}$ to $85\text{ms}$, depending on the specific FFT implementation used.
 When the image is binned down to $512\text{px} \times 512\text{px}$, this time is reduced to around $6\text{ms}$ to $8\text{ms}$.

-Since the data type of the input image is real, one can exploit the symmetry in the FFT by calculating only half of the frequency spectrum and inferring the other half (this is enabled by the `real_FFT` option).
-For `NumPy`'s FFT implementation, this can significantly speed up the FFT operation. `SciPy`, on the other hand, already takes advantage of this symmetry when detecting an input image of data type real, which can actually lead to a slowdown when using `real_FFT`.
+Since the data type of the input image is real, one can exploit the symmetry in the FFT by calculating only half of the frequency spectrum and inferring the other half (see `rfft2_to_fft2` in [`image.py`](src/image.py)).
+For `NumPy`'s FFT implementation, this can significantly speed up the FFT operation. `SciPy`, on the other hand, already takes advantage of this symmetry when detecting an input image of data type real, which can actually lead to a slowdown when using `rfft2_to_fft2`.

 Generally speaking, the performance ranking (from fastest to slowest) is: